MicrosoftDocs/power-automate-docs/articles/data-operations.md

     >[!div class="mx-imgBorder"]
     >![Screenshot of the output from the create CSV table action, showing "first,last" in the first row followed by "Eugenia,Lopez" and "Elizabeth,Moore."](./media/data-operations/create-csv-table-output-2.png "CSV table output in the Body section")

-## Use the create HTML table action
+## Use the 'create HTML table' action

-Use the **Data Operation - Create HTML table** action to change a JSON array input into an HTML table.
+Use the **Create HTML table - Data Operation** action to change a JSON array input into an HTML table.
 You can keep the headers visible in the HTML output.

-To do this, follow the steps in previous section for creating a CSV table, but use the **Data Operation - Create HTML table** action instead of **Create CSV table**.
+To do this, follow the steps in previous section for creating a CSV table, but use the **Create HTML table - Data Operation** action instead of **Create CSV table**.

 > [!TIP]
 > If you plan to send the HTML table via email, remember to select **IsHtml** in the email action.